 The statistical impact of defection on profitability across differing Industry groups is exposed.
 It is shocking.
 In the Industrial Distribution business, if you can increase your customer retention 5%, then you can increase your profitability as a Company by 45%.
 There is no single element of what we do that has the impact on dealership profitability like customer retention.
 The tools you should use to minimize customer defection are discussed in detail in this impactful class.
 Everything that we do in the performance of our jobs is at risk if our responsiveness and convenience are not to the customers’ liking.
 Don’t miss out on this powerful program.

-In the service business, we communicate with the marketplace in a variety of methods.
-With the telephone, with people walking into your store, some customers and some use the internet.
+In the parts business we communicate with the marketplace in a variety of methods.
+With the telephone, with people walking into your store, some customers will send orders by mail, or via a fax, and some use the internet.
 But the variations of the work don’t stop there: we also have to contend with a variety of “delivery” systems as well.
 These are not transportation systems.
 This is a customer service delivery system.

-We process work orders for our customers and we all know that not all customers are created equal.
+We process sales orders for our customers and we all know that not all customers are created equal.
 Some customers spend a lot of money with you and deserve to get special treatment.
 Well, we also have some processes that are cost intensive but also some that are very efficient.
 These are the customer service delivery systems.

-From the customer who does not know what is needed, to the customer with their own mechanics, there are wide ranges of differences.
+From the customer who does not know the part numbers that they need, to the customer that can order parts from an electronic catalogue on the internet, there are wide ranges of differences.
 Each of the delivery systems has a different cost component, and that can lead us to provide differentiated services dependent on the delivery system that is chosen by the customer.
-We explore all aspects of the delivery systems we offer to the market in this important program.
+We explore all aspects of the delivery systems we offer to the market in this important class.

 Customers want to know how much the repair work will cost before they approve the job you will perform.
 We have to provide this important information.
 In order to do this, we must manage our repairs with job codes.
 We must determine standard jobs, and then track them every time we perform them.
 In this way, we can develop a “standard time” which is different than average time.
 You will learn the secrets of flat rating in this very detailed program.